vitotai/BrewPiLessGx/extra/SkinEditor/Readme.md

 Click "Generate" button, and the JSON content will be generated in the input box.

 ## Image
 Try not to use images.
 They are resoure intensive.
-Currently, images are not supported.
+Currently, user-supplied images are not supported.
 You must edit the JSON content manually to use image.
 Please check the [document](/doc/skin.md) for detail.
+The embedded state icon is supported, though.